syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/PullToRefresh.md

 ![DataGrid with PullToRefresh functionality](SfDataGrid_images/PullToRefresh.png)

-## Host SfDataGrid inside SfPullToRefresh
+## Host DataGrid inside PullToRefresh control

 SfPullToRefresh is a refresh control that allows you to interact and refresh the view loaded in it.
 When the SfDataGrid is hosted inside the SfPullToRefresh, it is used to refresh the item while performing the pull to refresh action.